-The Board is responsible for overseeing how the Group's strategic, operational, financial and compliance risks are managed, and for assessing the effectiveness of the risk management and internal control framework.
+The Board oversees the risk management and internal control framework and the Audit Committee reviews the effectiveness of the risk management process and the internal control framework.

 The Board and the SET together set the tone and decide the level of risk and control to be taken in achieving the Group's objectives.

-The Board conducts a review of the risk management and internal control framework and SET members present their risks, controls and mitigation plans to the Board for review on a rolling programme throughout the year.
-The Audit Committee reviews the effectiveness of internal financial controls annually.
+SET members present their risks, controls and mitigation plans to the Board for review on a rolling programme throughout the year.

 Internal Control Framework